kaimashimo/kaimashimo.github.io/docs/pages/portfolio.md

 <a href="https://github.com/kaimashimo/wooliesx" target="_blank">**Github Repo**</a>
 * <a href="https://github.com/kaimashimo/wooliesx/blob/main/Sample%20workflow.ipynb" target="_blank">Sample workflow.</a> Pulling, storing and reading tweets.
 Also includes statistical NLP techniques, sentiment prediction, twitter bot detection, string distance, ngram analysis... the whole nine yards!
 * <a href="https://github.com/kaimashimo/wooliesx/blob/main/sentiment_analysis.ipynb" target="_blank">Sentiment prediction.</a> This was used using the HuggingFace library 🤗🤗🤗.

+## Web App for Codenames

+Click [here](https://share.streamlit.io/kaimashimo/games/main/app.py) for a web app that uses GLoVe embeddings to find "optimal" clues for one of my favourite board games!

+## Market Awareness and Pricing Product

+Details are available on request.

 ## Machine Learning - Coursework